Chronic Mesenteric Ischaemia

 Possible differentials for the chronic non-specific abdominal pain may include chronic pancreatitis, gallstone pathology, peptic ulcer disease, or upper GI malignancy

-Blood tests will routinely be normal, yet typically a full work-up of bloods (including FBC, U&Es, and LFTs) will have been performed prior to the diagnosis of chronic mesenteric ischaemia being reached.
+Blood tests will routinely be normal, yet typically routine bloods (including FBC, U&Es, and LFTs) will have been performed prior to the diagnosis of chronic mesenteric ischaemia being reached.
 Anaemia may be confounding symptoms and cardiovascular risk profile factors (lipids, glucose) may be abnormal.

-CT angiography is the diagnostic test of choice, providing good anatomical views of all vessels and can help gauge any intervention required.
-Catheter angiography remains the gold standard but is now used less due to the improvement of CT angiography.
+CT angiography is the diagnostic test of choice, providing good anatomical views of all vessels and can help gauge any intervention required; catheter angiography previously was the gold standard imaging modality but is now used less due to the improvement of CT angiography.

-Management plans for chronic mesenteric ischaemia are typically made jointly between the radiologists and vascular surgeons.
+Management plans for chronic mesenteric ischaemia are typically made jointly between the interventional radiologists and vascular surgeons.

-Patients should be placed on best medical therapy, mainly an antiplatelet and a statin, alongside advice of promoting weight loss, increasing exercise, and smoking cessation.
-Evidence suggests that stabilising the atherosclerotic plaque with such agents will prevent subsequent worsening of the disease.
+Patients should be started on best medical therapy, including an antiplatelet agent and a statin (if not already), alongside advice promoting weight loss, increasing exercise, and smoking cessation.
+Stabilising the atherosclerotic plaque with such agents will prevent subsequent worsening of the disease.

 - Open procedures (less common) – consists of an endartectomy or a bypass procedure.

 The main complications of chronic mesenteric ischaemia are bowel infarction with necrosis or malabsorption.
 Many patients will also have concurrent cardiovascular disease which will also require suitable medical management and optimisation.